 - Go to Entries > Manage entires

-- Click the Recuse a judge button at the top right
+- Click the Recuse button from the top of the page to recuse in bulk

-This will only affect the one entry from which they've been recused.
+These actions will only affect the entries from which the judge has been recused.
 They can continue judging other entries that have been assigned to them.
-Recusal is for individual entries only and must be done one entry at a time.